CodeQL

 Troubleshooting

-CodeQL scans may fail because they cannot find source code for a specified language, despite detecting other languages:
+CodeQL scans may fail because they cannot find analysable source code for a detected language.
+Some examples are provided in the “Example failures” subsection below.

 Extracting javascript